marth141/nice_google_apps_script/README.md

 So sharing this pattern for working with Spreadsheet Google Apps Script.

-Basically you'd want to abstract the top level "Spreadsheet" stuff into a class like in example_spreadsheet.ts.
+Basically you'd want to abstract the top level "Spreadsheet" stuff into a class like in `example_spreadsheet.ts`.

-Then you'd want to abstract your sheets into classes like in example_spreadsheet/example_sheet.ts.
+Then you'd want to abstract your sheets into classes like in `example_spreadsheet/example_sheet.ts`.

-You'd want to abstract your table data like in struct/employee_spreadsheet_obj.ts.
+You'd want to abstract your table data like in `struct/employee_spreadsheet_obj.ts`.

-With these foundations, you can execute myFunction() in Code.ts.
+With these foundations, you can execute `myFunction()` in `Code.ts`.

 The end result of this is that it'll show a "how to read spreadsheet data & how to update spreadsheet data" method with a solid umbrella application foundation.